mich-wierzch/ChatterBox/README.md

 User authorization: The application distinguishes between regular users and administrators.

-Conversation functionality: Users can engage in conversations with other users, creating and responding to messages.
+Conversation functionality: Users can engage in conversations with built-in chat app made with usage of websockets

 Database persistence: User and token information is stored in a MySQL database.